VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Indexed-Search/indexing/indexing-in-platform-manager.md

-﻿# Indexing via Platform Manager
+﻿# Indexation via Platform Manager

 To initiate the indexing process: